 Perhaps the most-accomplished actor on the Hickory Huskers team, David Neidorf was also featured in hit movies such as "Platoon" and "Bull Durham."
 He returned to Knightstown -- where the film was made -- back in 2016.
 He played professional poker after acting before working in property management.

 Kent Poole got the role as Merle Webb at an open audition.
 He had some famous parts in the movie, including the line, "Let's win this game for all the small schools that never had a chance to get here."

 Tragically, Poole took his own life in 2003.
 He had a wife and three young children.

 That line never gets old.
 Strap was the most religious member of the Hickory basketball team.
 As of a few years ago, Scott Summers is married and works as a contractor.
 Other details of his personal life are hard to find.

 Ollie McLellan (Wade Schenck)

 Last but not least, there is Ollie.
-Wade Schenck, much like most of his teammates, never acted before Hoosiers and it was his only role ever.
+Wade Schenck, much like most of his teammates, never acted before shooting free throws in "Hoosiers" and it was his only role ever.
 He was divorced, as of 2011, and has two children.
 His LinkedIn profile indicates he is an account manager for a welding company based in the Louisville, Kentucky area.

 For many of these actors, their lives changed with Hoosiers and it's amazing to see what many of the Hickory Huskers are up to today.